 - Georgia – Batumi Port

 - Romania – Constanta

-Istanbul is a very ancient transcontinental city that sits between the two continents of Europe and Western Asia.
+Istanbul is a very ancient transcontinental city between the two continents of Europe and Western Asia.
 The city is divided by a crucial strait which helps link many parts of Asia and Europe by sea to the rest of the world.

 Frequently Asked Questions

 Istanbul is a transcontinental city that spans both Europe and Asia.
 The city is divided by the Bosphorus Strait, with its western part in Europe and its eastern part in Asia.

 Which continent is the majority of Istanbul located in?